Visual Guard Features

 Call the Visual Guard APIs

-Secure multiple Applications
+Secure Multiple Applications

-Secure .Net Applications
+Secure .NET Applications

 Secure PowerBuilder Applications

-Secure Java, PHP, AngularJS and other languages
+Secure Java, PHP, and Other Languages

 Customize the Administration Console